 When people started arriving at the UST Museum some 30 minutes before the concert of inggô 1587, on March 15, 2019, people who came seemed to know each other that even before they would find their seats, they would first look around as if scouring for a familiar face, and when they do, their faces lighten up and they exchange ‘Hi’s’ and ‘Hello’s.’

-Garbed in their white Dominican habits the seven singing priests claimed center stage: Fr.
+Garbed in their white Dominican habits, the seven singing priests claimed center stage: Fr.
 Isidro (Fr.
-Didoy) Abaño, O.P., flutist, Fr.
+Didoy) Abaño, O.P., flutist; Fr.
 Giuseppe (Fr.
-Jepoy) Arsciwals, O.P., keyboardist, Fr.
+Jepoy) Arsciwals, O.P., keyboardist; Fr.
 Filemon (Fr.
-Deng) dela Cruz, Jr., O.P., drummer, Fr.
+Deng) dela Cruz, Jr., O.P., drummer; Fr.
 Napoleon (Fr.
-Nap) Encarnacion, O.P., vocalist and percussionist, Fr.
+Nap) Encarnacion, O.P., vocalist and percussionist; Fr.
 Oscar Novem (Fr.
-Auckhs) Enjaynes, O.P., lead guitarist, Fr.
+Auckhs) Enjaynes, O.P., lead guitarist; Fr.
 Jose Martin (Fr.
-Joemar) Sibug, O.P., rhythm guitarist, Fr.
+Joemar) Sibug, O.P., rhythm guitarist; and Fr.
 Dennis (Fr.
 Dennis) Maquiraya, O.P., bass guitarist.

 In between performances were spiels.
 And the banter among the performers was casual, humorous and natural, after all, they are brothers.
 This connected them more to their audience.
 They joked about their looks 20 years after they first performed in the same venue,